Katherine Neville’s Cherry Tree

 I was invited to attend the Pardon at St. Anne la Palud in France where St. Anne, the Virgin Mary’s mother, is patron saint of Brittany.
 Gauguin joined many famous Breton artists in painting this beautiful tribute.
 At St. Anne la Palud this year a visiting bishop of Notre Dame in Paris joins the thousands […]

-The Eight: Sir Issac Newton’s Alchemy Notes
+The Eight: Sir Isaac Newton’s Alchemy Notes

 I have just led a private tour for ten of the Dibner Library of Science and Technology, one of the most fascinating of the twenty-one Smithsonian Libraries.
-Here’s one of my favorite documents – Sir Issac Newton’s alchemy notes, written in his kitchen garden in Cambridge.
+Here’s one of my favorite documents – Sir Isaac Newton’s alchemy notes, written in his kitchen garden in Cambridge.
 The librarians brought this document out when we were […]

 Friedensreich Hundertwasser